 We’re adding more speakers, so be sure to check back!

 Kimberly Brock is the bestselling author of The Lost Book of Eleanor Dare, which was shortlisted for the prestigious Townsend Prize for Fiction, and The River Witch, recipient of the Georgia Author of the Year Award.
 She is the founder of Tinderbox Writers Workshop and has served as a guest lecturer for many regional and national writing workshops including at the Pat Conroy Literary Center.
 A native of North Georgia, she now lives near Atlanta.
-Her latest novel, The Fabled Earth, releases October 1, 2024 via Harper Muse.
+Her latest novel, The Fabled Earth, released October 1, 2024 via Harper Muse.

 Clay McLeod Chapman is the author of novels What Kind of Mother, Ghost Eaters, Whisper Down the Lane, The Remaking, and miss corpus, story collections nothing untoward, commencement and rest area, as well as The Tribe middlegrade series: Homeroom Headhunters, Camp Cannibal and Academic Assassins.